binlf/rwfs/README.md

 # rwfs 🔄

-A utility for rewriting file contents with flexible chunk-based operations.
+A utility for rewriting file contents synchronously with flexible chunk-based operations.

 ## Features